rajan083/OrleWeb/README.md

   (idempotency-keyed so a retried request can't double-refund), and both use `with_for_update()` row locking to avoid a race between a customer and a vendor/admin acting on the same order.

+## Vendor payouts

+Vendor sales are settled **manually**, not automatically.
+Customer payments go into the platform's own Razorpay account; each sale is logged against the vendor via `Sale`.
+Vendors maintain bank account or UPI details on their profile (`/vendor/profile/edit`) purely as a lookup — the app does not move money to them.

+Admins use `/admin/sales` to see every logged sale (searchable by vendor, filterable by paid status, with a running total of unpaid revenue), send the payout manually outside the app using the vendor's stored bank/UPI details, then mark the sale as paid via `/admin/sale/<id>/toggle-paid` — which stamps `paid_at` and `paid_by` for a basic audit trail.

+If automated vendor payouts are needed later, the natural upgrade path is **Razorpay Route**: vendors get their own linked accounts (requiring their own KYC through Razorpay), and payments are split automatically at the time of purchase instead of settled by hand.
+This is a meaningfully larger integration than the current manual-tracking setup and isn't wired up yet.

 ## Deployment notes

 - Never run with `debug=True` in production.